Kwabena86/SW-DSIGN-FOR-RESP-COE379L/Project3/README.md

 ```bash
 ./submit_image.py test_images/*
 ```
-The program will test each image one by one:
+The program will output each image one by one:
 ```bash
 test_images/-95.06356_29.831358.jpeg
  contains damage